The Best Tactical Knife Review

 A Quick Overview

-Much like our previous pick, the Ruger 2-Stage Compact Folding Tanto Veff Serrated Edge Knife is a beautiful, highly versatile tactical knife.
-It comes outfitted with a sizeable blade and, even though it doesn’t have the features of other models, it can still prove to be useful in any number of situations.
+Like our previous pick, the Ruger 2-Stage Compact Folding Tanto Veff Serrated Edge Knife is a beautiful, highly versatile tactical knife.
+It has a sizeable blade, and although it lacks the features of other models, it can still be helpful in any number of situations.

 Specs and Features

-The Ruger features the military grade handle – it’s very grippy and comfortable, making this knife extremely easy to use.
-The spring-assist mechanism will help you lock your knife in our out quickly.
+The Ruger features a military-grade handle—it’s very grippy and comfortable, making this knife extremely easy to use.
+The spring-assist mechanism will help you lock your knife in or out quickly.

-This tactical knife is 9 inches long when opened and 5 inches long while closed, with the blade being four inches long.
-The half-serrated side works like a charm in situations when you need to cut anything heavy or durable while the tanto point makes Ruger 2-Stage knife is excellent for piercing things.
-Lastly, the bottom of the grip is reinforced with metal, allowing you to use this tip for breaking glass safely in rescue situations.
+This tactical knife is 9 inches long when opened and 5 inches long when closed, with a blade that is four inches long.
+The half-serrated side works like a charm when cutting anything heavy or durable, while the tanto point makes the Ruger 2-Stage knife excellent for piercing things.
+Lastly, the bottom of the grip is reinforced with metal, allowing you to use this tip to break glass safely in rescue situations.

 Versatility

-The Ruger 2-Stage Compact Knife is decently versatile – it features a glass breaker on the hilt, a serrated edge, and a superbly sharp edge.
-You could use it for self-defense, for cutting, piercing, and breaking in a nutshell – there are more versatile models in our review, but this one passed the basic versatility checks.
+The Ruger 2-Stage Compact Knife is decently versatile.
+It features a glass breaker on the hilt, a serrated edge, and a superbly sharp edge.
+You could use it for self-defense, cutting, piercing, and breaking.
+There are more versatile models in our review, but this one passed the basic versatility checks.

 Aesthetics

-Basically, the Ruger looks incredibly pretty – it’s available in a few color variations, including black, desert tan, and stonewashed.
-Whichever color you pick, we guarantee that you’ll like this tactical knife in terms of aesthetics.
+The Ruger looks incredibly pretty.
+It’s available in several color variations, including black, desert tan, and stonewashed.
+Whichever color you pick, we guarantee you’ll like this tactical knife in terms of aesthetics.

 Price

-Even though it’s not the cheapest tac knife in our review, the Ruger comes at a rather affordable price.
+Even though it’s not the cheapest tac knife in our review, the Ruger is relatively affordable.
 It belongs to the medium bracket of the “affordable” price point category and boasts quite a value for the cash.

 What We Liked